The course is specifically designed with a focus on NSW native wildlife, but general principles can be applied to all Australian wildlife.

 The online course will be assessed through self-check question at the end of each topic and at least 10 final assessment questions at the end of each module.
 You will need to answer all questions correctly in order to get your completion certificate.
 CPD points for the online component of the course are assigned at a 1 hour: 1 point basis (20 CPD points).
 Attendance to the practical component (workshop) will result in an additional certificate.
 CPD points for the workshop are assigned at a 1 hour: 2 points basis (12 CPD point).

-Applications for the January 2021 intake are now closed.
+Applications for the August 2021 intake will open in June 2021.

 The online application process is used to determine your suitability within the course.
 Ensure you spend time reading the questions and completing your application before submitting.
 Please note that the application form is not designed to be completed on a mobile device.
 Please use a laptop or desktop computer when applying.